BellaNH/LegumesSecs/docs/README.md

 ## 📋 About This Project

 LegumeSec is a full-stack web application designed to manage complex, hierarchical agricultural datasets.

+**The Problem:** Traditional Excel spreadsheet workflows are error-prone, difficult to maintain, and lack proper data validation and collaboration features.

-The system replaces error-prone Excel spreadsheet workflows with a centralized, scalable solution featuring role-based access control, location-based filtering, and real-time analytics.
+**The Solution:** LegumeSec provides a centralized, scalable platform that replaces these manual processes with a modern web application featuring role-based access control, location-based filtering, and real-time analytics.

+**The Benefits:**
+- **For Staff:** A centralized, scalable platform that streamlines data management and reduces errors
+- **Better Insights:** Advanced data visualization and analytics help staff get better insights from agricultural data
+- **Informed Decisions:** Reliable, validated agricultural data enables data-driven decision-making

 **Project Type:** Official MVP